 About

-Karen Quickley (Schnurstein) is an emerging North American poet and writer.
+Karen Quickley is an emerging North American poet and writer.
 Her recent poetry has been featured in Adelaide Literary Magazine, Bi Women Quarterly, The Looking Glass Review, Encore Magazine, and Northwest Indiana Literary Journal.
 Outside of the States, her work has appeared in Canadian journals Halcyon Days and Founder's Favourites; U.K.-based Steel Jackdaw; and Ireland's The Galway Review.
-She has poems forthcoming in Orange Juice Poetry Journal and The Wise Owl.
+She has poems forthcoming in October Hill Magazine, New English Review, The Wise Owl, and DarkWinter Magazine.
 In 2019 Adelaide named her poem "Sunflowers in August" finalist for Best Poem in their annual contest.

 Her early poetry has appeared in Rat's Ass Review, The Dawn Review, New Feathers Anthology, Hare's Paw Literary Journal, 100 Subtexts Magazine, and Poetry Super Highway.
 Folly Journal (New Zealand) longlisted her college poem "Little Brown Girl" in a 2023 contest, and The Dawn Review nominated her early poem "Safely Tonight, or Every Woman's Blues" for the 2023 Best of the Net Anthology.
 Additionally, New Feathers Anthology designated her college poem "The Phone Call" first runner up for their award last year.